zarahbaloch/LHL_SQL_Final/starting_with_questions.md

 <img width="812" alt="Screenshot 2025-03-18 at 4 38 47 AM" src="https://github.com/user-attachments/assets/0fa706b0-24db-48d1-b294-6a601360ac77" />

+Understanding purchasing behavior of site visitors from different regions globally can allow for businesses to optimize marketing, inventory, and customer engagement strategies.
+This query determines the average number of products ordered per visitor, calculated by dividing total products ordered by the number of unique visitors per location.
+The highest recorded averages were from Council Bluffs, US, with 2 visitors ordering 7,589 products per visitor, followed by Bellflower, US, with 2 visitors ordering 3,786 products per visitor.
+Additionally, Montenegro, Côte d'Ivoire, and Cork, Ireland each had 1 visitor ordering 3,786 products per visitor, highlighting outlier purchasing behaviors.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
 ----------------------------------------------------------------------------------------------------